nicoluca/quoted-client/UserManual.md

 To edit or delete a source, select the "Sources" tab.
 You can search for the source you want to edit/delete using the search functionality described in the [Searching Sources](#searching-sources) section.

 ### Deleting Sources
 To delete a source, click the "Delete" button in the row of the respective source.
-The source will be deleted from the database.
+The source will be deleted from the server.

-⚠️If you delete a source, all quotes that have this source will be deleted as well.
+⚠️ If you delete a source, all quotes that have this source will be deleted as well.

 To delete all 'empty' sources, i.e. sources that are not associated with any quotes, click the "Delete Empty Sources" button.